October 3, 2013 (Updated: May 4, 2023)

 I’ve had multiple marketers tell me they shun their RSS feeds because all of the articles start to blend together.
 Marketing to marketers is tough.
-Not only do we constantly consume content by industry leaders, we’re usually pushing out similar content with our own spin.
+Not only do we constantly consume content by industry leaders, but we’re also usually pushing out similar content with our own spin.
 Let’s save our eyes and retire these 11 articles that we all read daily.

 More often than not, these topics are thrown out by rookies who are still getting used to living and working among the marketers.
 Buzzwords roll awkwardly off their tongues as they try to communicate with the tribe.
 They haven’t been following industry trends very long, and aren’t aware that most of these articles are a dime a dozen.